Elsa Einstein: Married life

 In 1896, Elsa married textile trader Max Löwenthal (1864–1914), from Berlin, with whom she had three children: daughters Ilse (1897–1934) and Margot (1899–1986), and a son who was born in 1903, but died shortly after birth.
 They lived together in Hechingen.
 In 1902, Max Löwenthal took a job in Berlin.
 His family stayed in Hechingen.
 She divorced Max on 11 May 1908, and moved with her two daughters to an apartment above her parents on Haberlandstrasse 5, in Berlin.
 She and her daughters reverted to her maiden name, Einstein, after her 1908 divorce.

 She began a relationship with her cousin Albert Einstein in April 1912, while Albert was still married to his first wife, the physicist and mathematician Mileva Marić.
 Einstein separated from Mileva in July 1914, sending her and their two sons back to Zürich.
 Their divorce was finalised on 10 February 1919.
 Elsa married him three and a half months later, on 2 June 1919.

 With stepdaughters Ilse and Margot, the Einsteins formed a close-knit family.
 Although Albert and Elsa did not have any children together, Albert treated Ilse and Margot as his own.
 They lived in the Berlin area and in 1929 acquired a summer house in Caputh in nearby Potsdam.
 Ilse also served as Einstein's secretary for a brief period.

 Elsa spent most of her marriage with Albert acting as his gatekeeper, protecting him from unwelcome visitors and charlatans.
 She also was the driving force behind building their summer house.

 Later life

 In 1933, Albert and Elsa Einstein emigrated to Princeton, New Jersey, US.
 In autumn 1935, they moved to a house at 112 Mercer Street, bought that August, but shortly afterwards Elsa developed a swollen eye and was diagnosed with heart and kidney problems.
 When Elsa was diagnosed, Einstein decided to spend much of his time in his studies.
 It was stated in Walter Isaacson's book, Einstein: His Life and Universe, that he believed "strenuous intellectual work and looking at God's nature are the reconciling, fortifying yet relentlessly strict angels that shall lead me through all of life's troubles".
-Elsa died after a painful illness on 20 December 1936, in the house on Mercer Street.
+Elsa died after a painful illness on 20 December 1936, in her home on Mercer Street.